jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Super-shock speech therapy!
 After about a year I didn’t have to massage my jaws at night to release it from all the teeth shattering jaw-clenches I did to divert vocal stuttering.
 I was cured!

 The point is this.
 That’s what it took for me to mostly never stutter (except when people try to limit my word choices in pretentious situations).
 It’s like night and day.
 The anxiety washed away.
 A hidden outgoing personality was brought out and frankly is fun, although still surreal, to be.
+I often feel like a desert fox who finally learned to swim.

 Yet Charles never had this lesson.
 Despite being adamant he was God’s chosen leader (or perhaps because of it), he was famously shy and quiet his whole life because that’s the gremlin likes it.
 Even when fighting for 16 years defending his ruling philosophy, Charles still probably had to massage his strained jaws every night.
 I can sympathize.
 The gremlin is an asshole.

 Charles would have to talk.
-He was accused of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England".
-The people weren't replacing one king for another, and therefore staying loyal to the ruling philosophy of divie nobility.
+Main Street was forming itself into a player god.
+Regular people, together, accused a king of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England".
+This was the first time the people weren't replacing one king for another, and therefore staying loyal to the ruling philosophy of divine nobility.
 They were saying the leader of their country was a bad ruler, supposing they had a say who rules them.
-This idea is the origin of the king in the title image, the one the Jedi and Darth Vader are fighting over.
-That king represents the "state" which is exists from a social contract with the people, not because of divine right to rule.

 Because a ruler of a state can be a king, a consul, a prime minister, or a president.
-Thus, Charles wasn’t only defending his life, but the ruling philosophy that says the nobles are above the people.

-The prosecutors didn’t have Rousseau’s new ruling philosophy to replace the "divine rights of nobles".
-They simply said Charles was a tyrant and asked for the death penalty.
+It was these young player gods who inspired Rousseau to write his new philosophy.
 Charles still wouldn’t speak.
 He didn’t believe his life was on the chopping block.
 Kings don’t answer to children.

 Charles wasn’t pretending or bluffing.
 He wasn’t proud, or stubborn.
 He psychologically couldn’t understand even the idea of being wrong.
-Like an antagonist, he lived in a different story with a different ruling philosophy.
-One that made him the hero.
+He was an agent of the matrix.
+He was Hugh Auld to the people's Frederick Douglass.
+Charles the was the hero of a bad philosophy.

 The judges convicted Charles anyway.
 He was sentenced to death by removing the head from the body.
 Charles was flabbergasted and now wanted to speak in his defense.
 The next chance would be standing at his own chopping block.

+## Charles Speaks

 Fuck the ringing bell of a claims department, imagine that stress of a stutterer minutes from execution, having to say something to justify 16 years of civil war.
 Charles only had words to justify himself, and the ruling philosophy of the English throne to his (supposed) subjects and to history.
 And… and… no stutter.
 Not once!

 He didn’t just speak, he spoke so eloquently many people, even those who hated him, were impressed.
 Fuck… I’m happy for him.
 I can say beyond a reasonable doubt it felt like God killed the gremlin.
 What vindication!
 Indeed, Charles’s last words were a clearly spoken:

 > Truly I desire their (the people’s) liberty and freedom as much as anybody whomsoever; but I must tell you their liberty and freedom consist in having of government, those laws by which their life and their goods may be most their own.
 It is not for having a share in government, Sir, that is nothing pertaining to them.
 A subject and a ruler are clear different things...therefore I tell you that I am the Martyr of the people.
 I die a Christian according to the profession of the Church of England, as I found it left me by my father...
 I have a good Cause and I have a gracious God.
 I will say no more.

 Clearly spoken words about being totally behind the times.
 I'm still happy for his moment, but he gave England 16 of civil war because he thought he was a living god.
 The truth was, kings were no longer needed.
-The people could rule themselves.
+The people could rule themselves as player gods.
 Charles should have been happy his children grew up.
 He could have helped them grow up by conceding powers to Parliament and avoiding 16 years of war.
-But he never comprehended that.
-He never tried to step beyond his comfort zone and expand his mindset or evolve.
 Instead he lived in splendor, hide behind spectacle, and used the people’s money to hire foreigners to kill them.

 Later kings still didn’t learn.
-Even more distanced from the frontline inside their palaces, banquets and balls, their heads filled with different gremlins that said the rules are just, good, and will never end.
-France, Spain, Russia had country wide bankruptcies, food shortages, and revolutions, and it didn’t matter.
-The ultimate gremlin  is isolation from the frontline.
+Even more distanced from the frontline inside their palaces, banquets and balls.
 Many more Darth Kings faced the chopping block with the voice of God calling them martyrs.

-So the question now is... why did you think Darth Blockbuster would ever admit he was wrong and change his ways?
+The point is because we can't see outside the Matrix, we are stuck inside of a philosophy. even the prospect of death doesn't change our opinions.
+And the game of civilization does't change.
+The protagonists still push humanity forward.
+And here's the ultimately lesson.
+While you may think you're loyal to the old ways, the second you touch a new tool, it's majic makes you a cyborg of the new age.

 ## The Majic of the Internet - Because of Cyborgolgy, If We Use the Internet, We Automatically Fight For the Computer Age